+Boarding passes

-Boarding passes Air fares must be substantiated by the passenger receipt and proof of payment.
-Exceptionally, for circumstances where "traditional" original boarding passes are not provided by the airline company, other adequate alternative and/or corroborative evidence may be accepted (attendance list of a conference, hotel bills, credit card accounts, copy of passport entry/exit stamps, declaration on honour, etc.) provided that the person concerned undertakes not to have been or be refunded by any other means of this expense.
-Financial support (including Subgranting) The supporting documents for FS depend on the purpose of the sub-grant, the type of sub-grant chosen (unit costs, lump-sum, flat-rate, reimbursement of actual incurred costs etc.) as explained in the description of the Action.
-As a general indication this should include the agreement or contract, and proof that the funds of been received and that the activity for which the sub-grant is given has taken place.
+Air fares must be substantiated by the passenger receipt and proof of payment.
+Exceptionally, for circumstances where "traditional" original boarding passes are not provided by the airline company, other adequate alternative and/or corroborative evidence may be accepted (attendance list of a conference, hotel bills, credit card accounts, copy of passport entry/exit stamps, declaration on honour, etc.) provided that the person concerned declares not to have been refunded by any other means of this expense.

+Financial support to third parties (including subgranting)

+The supporting documents for FS depend on the purpose of the FS, the type of FS chosen (unit costs, lump-sum, flat-rate, reimbursement of actual incurred costs etc.) as explained in the Description of the Action.

+As a general indication this should include the agreement or contract, and proof that the funds have been received and that the activity for which the FS is given (in cases where the FS is linked to a specific activity) has been implemented.

-Any other supporting document as agreed in the contract is acceptable; it does not necessarily have to be the usual "grant" supporting documents (invoices, pay slips etc), since the same cost eligibility rules that cover grant Beneficiaries do not necessarily apply (this is also why it is better to make use of the correct terminology of "financial support" instead of subgranting, when the FS does not take the form of a sub-grant).
-The Contracting Authority and the Grant Beneficiary(ies) should determine what is more appropriate.
-It is strongly recommended to describe this in detail as much as possible in the contract, so that at the end of the Action or reporting period the Contracting Authority is satisfied and the Beneficiaries do not subsequently have problems with auditors.
+Any other supporting document as agreed in the Contract is acceptable; it does not necessarily have to be the usual "grant" supporting documents (invoices, pay slips etc), since the same cost eligibility rules that cover

+Beneficiaries do not necessarily apply (this is also why it is better to make use of the correct terminology of "financial support" instead of sub-granting, when the FS does not take the form of a sub-grant).
+The Contracting Authority and the Beneficiaries should determine what is more appropriate.

+It is strongly recommended to describe this in detail as much as possible in the Contract, so that at the end of the Action or reporting period the Contracting Authority is satisfied and the Beneficiaries and affiliated entities) do not subsequently have problems with auditors.
 It is best practice, during information sessions, to suggest to potential applicants to already come up with proposals for justifying the FS given.

-Example: the F.S. was established to pay an amount following the realisation of a specific event, or to returnees just to return to their country.
-In these cases, a proof of the accomplishment of the event or the settling back to the place of origin may be proved other than with invoices or so.
+Example: the FS was established to pay an amount following the realisation of a specific event, or to returnees just to return to their country.
+In these cases, the accomplishment of the event or the settling back to the place of origin may be proved other than with invoices.

 This Article indicates which type of supporting documents might be accepted in accordance with a purpose of harmonisation and clarity.
 If, for duly justified reasons, such documents cannot be produced, an explanation should be provided and a reasoned decision will be taken on a case-by-case basis by the Contracting Authority, with the advice of the auditors as appropriate.

-19.3.4.
+16.10 Failure to comply with the obligations set forth in Article 16.1 to 16.9 constitutes a case of breach of a substantial obligation under this Contract.
+In this case, the Contracting Authority may in particular suspend the Contract, payments or the timelimit for a payment, terminate the Contract and/or reduce the grant.

+19.3.3.
 Article 17 - Final amount of the grant

-19.3.4.1.
+19.3.3.1.
 Final amount